October News 2010

 Click here to read more about iterative prototyping, irregular operations and other techniques to be help you be an effective leader who strikes a healthy balance between knowing and doubting… And win a copy of Bob Sutton's latest book "Good boss, bad boss" by sharing your thoughts in the blog comment box.

-October has been a busy month with 2009 ELP participants gearing up to facilitate the inaugural VLDC conference 'Leading the way', a number of workshops, leadership conversations and secretary roundtables.
+October has been a busy month with 2009 ELP participants gearing up to facilitate the inaugural VLDP conference 'Leading the way', a number of workshops, leadership conversations and secretary roundtables.

 Working with ministers - Steve Bracks, Jeff Kennett, and Penny Armytage